-- 1 The following transitional provisions shall apply without prejudice to Article 9. - 2.
-Starting from [insert date one year from the date of entry into force of the Regulation], any ECM certificate shall be issued in accordance with this Regulation to entities in charge of maintenance for vehicles, without prejudice to Article 14 of the Directive (EU) 2016/798. - 3.
-Certificates issued under (EU) 445/2011 by a certification body by not later than [insert date one year from the date of entry into force of the Regulation] shall be recognised as being equivalent to ECM certificates issued under this Regulation for their original validity period . - 4.
-The certificate of an ECM already certified for the maintenance of wagons could be extended to other vehicles for its original period of validity via the surveillance activity. - 5.
-"Attestations of conformity with the requirements of Annex III of the Regulation 445/2011" issued by a certification body to ECMs and maintenance workshops by not later than [insert date -the date of entry into force of the Regulation] shall be recognised as being equivalent to certificates issued under this Regulation for their original period of validity. - 6.
-Without prejudice to paragraphs 3 to 5, all entities in charge of maintenance for vehicles registered in the national vehicle register by not later than [insert date the date of entry into force of the Regulation] shall be certified in according to this regulation by not later than [insert date 24 months from the date of entry into force of the Regulation].
+The following transitional provisions shall apply without prejudice to Article 9.

+- 2. Starting from [insert date one year from the date of entry into force of the Regulation], any ECM certificate shall be issued in accordance with this Regulation to entities in charge of maintenance for vehicles, without prejudice to Article 14 of the Directive (EU) 2016/798. - 3.
+Certificates issued under Regulation (EU) 445/2011 by a certification body by not later than [insert date one year from the date of entry into force of the Regulation] shall be recognised as being equivalent to certificates issued under this Regulation for their original validity period. - 4.
+Certificates for an ECM for vehicles other than freight wagons, issued by the certification body by no later than [insert date one year from the date of entry into force of the Regulation] on the basis of national laws existing before the entry into force of this Regulation and equivalent to this Regulation shall be recognised as being equivalent to ECM certificates issued under this Regulation for their original validity period until at the latest [insert date 4 years from the date of entry into force of the Regulation]. - 5.
+The certificate of an ECM already certified for freight wagons could be extended to other vehicles for its original period of validity.
+The extension to other vehicles shall be validated by the certification body. - 6.
+Attestations of conformity with the requirements of Annex III of Regulation (EU) 445/2011 issued by a certification body for ECMs or maintenance functions by not later than [insert date-the date of entry into force of the Regulation] shall be recognised as being equivalent to certificates issued under this Regulation for their original period of validity. - 7.
+Certificates for a maintenance workshop for vehicles other than freight wagons, issued by the certification body by no later than [insert date three year from the date of entry into force of the Regulation] on the basis of national laws existing before the entry into force of this Regulation and equivalent to this Regulation shall be recognised as being equivalent to certificates for maintenance workshops taking on the maintenance delivery function issued under this Regulation for their original validity period until at the latest [insert date 6 years from the date of entry into force of the Regulation]. - 8.
+Without prejudice to paragraphs 3 to 6, all entities in charge of maintenance for vehicles registered in the national vehicle register by not later than [insert date -the date of entry into force of the Regulation] shall be certified according to this Regulation by not later than [insert date 2 years from the date of entry into force of the Regulation].